 Why does food become our security blanket when life gets tough?
 It could be for a variety of factors, Corsica says.
 “The biochemical effects of the food (for example, carbohydrates are relaxing for most people), or because people get pleasure from eating and/or from eating highly palatable foods.
 They taste good and that feels good.
 There is also the fact that eating can distract you from stress; you’re essentially getting a little time out.
 And, finally, the sense of fullness or satiety can also be pleasurable.
 It is important to know that stress-eating can become a habit very quickly, because each of these forces is very powerful.”

 Luckily, you can control these factors.
 Corsica and her colleagues tested three approaches: a modified mindfulness-based stress reduction (MBSR) program, a cognitive-behavioral treatment that they developed especially for stress eating for this study, and a treatment that was a combination of the other two.
-While all of the treatments lessen stress-eating, their paper in the December 2014 issue of the journal Eating Behaviors concluded that the combination treatment produced slightly better results.
+While all of the treatments lessen stress-eating, they concluded that the combination treatment produced slightly better results.
 “The combination yielded more reduction in stress eating and, interestingly enough, more weight loss.
 We think it packed a one-two punch,” Corsica says of the findings.

 And here is why: Learning mindfulness strategies helps to increase awareness of one’s own emotional states.
 At the same time, the cognitive-behavioral aspect of the intervention helped people develop specific skills for managing their response to stress.
 “They learned how to maintain good nutrition, choose other distracters, problem-solve, use cognitive restructuring….and the key was, not only did they learn them, but they practiced and refined them under typical conditions of stress in their lives,” she says.